Medical Library Association

-The Medical Library Association (MLA) is a nonprofit educational organization with more than 3,400 health sciences information professional members.
+The Medical Library Association (MLA) is a nonprofit educational organization with more than 3,400 health-sciences information professional members.

 History

-Founded on May 2, 1898, by four librarians, including Marcia C. Noyes, and four physicians, the Association of Medical Librarians, as it was known until 1907, was founded “to encourage the improvement and increase of public medical libraries.”
+Founded on May 2, 1898, the Association of Medical Librarians, as it was known until 1907, was founded "to encourage the improvement and increase of public medical libraries."
+Its charter members included four librarians: Marcia C. Noyes, Margaret R. Charlton, Elizabeth Thies-Meyer, and Charles Perry Fisher, and four physicians: George M. Gould, John L. Rothrock, E. H. Brigham, and William Browning.
 MLA is the second oldest special library association in the United States.

-The MLA Exchange was one of the founders’ earliest and most important projects, helping build medical libraries in the United States and many other countries by exchanging duplicate publications.
+The MLA Exchange was one of the founders' earliest and most important projects, helping build medical libraries in the United States and many other countries by exchanging duplicate publications.
 The organization has subsequently developed a variety of programs to serve the needs of health information specialists.

 The National Library of Medicine holds a collection of the organization's archival material that ranges from 1898 to 2002.

 Membership

-MLA's members are more than 400 institutions and 3,000 individuals in the health sciences information field worldwide, though—as many other countries now have their own national health library organizations—it now primarily represents health sciences libraries and librarians in the United States.
+MLA's members comprise more than 400 institutions and 3,000 individuals in the health-sciences information field worldwide, though—as many other countries now have their own national health library organizations—it now primarily represents health sciences libraries and librarians in the United States.

 Membership is structured to accommodate varying needs and professional status of a diverse field of practitioners.
 Categories include Regular Membership, Institutional Membership, International Membership, Affiliate Membership, and Student Membership.